On the Crepant Resolution Conjecture for Donaldson-Thomas Invariants: The Formula for DT Invariants

 Let us recall some definitions from the introduction.
 We denote by $N(Y)$ the \emph{numerical K-group} of coherent sheaves of $Y$.
 We remind ourselves that we can define a bilinear form on $K_0(\Coh (Y))$

 and that $N(Y)$ is obtained by quotienting out its radical.
 Inside $N(Y)$ we can single out $F_1N(Y)$, which is the subgroup generated by sheaves supported in dimensions at most one.
-We also define $F_{\exc}N(Y)$ to be the subgroup of $F_1N(Y)$ spanned by sheaves with derived pushforward to $X$ supported in dimension zero.
+We also define $F_{\exc}N(Y)$ to be the subgroup of $F_1N(Y)$ spanned by sheaves supported in dimension at most one and with derived pushforward to $X$ supported in dimension zero (see \cite[Section 4]{cala} for how this notion behaves well for perverse coherent sheaves).

 To $Y$ one can also attach the numerical Chow groups $N_*(Y)$, which are the groups of cycles modulo numerical equivalence.
 We write $N_{\leq 1}(Y) := N_1(Y) \oplus N_0(Y)$ and recall that $N_0(Y) \cong \Z$.
 In \cite[Lemma 2.2]{tomcc} it is shown that the Chern character induces an isomorphism $F_1N(Y) \cong N_{\leq 1}(Y) \cong N_1(Y) \oplus \Z$, which allows us to pass from one group to the other.
 Using this identification, $F_{\exc}N(Y)$ can be rewritten as